guanqun/git-punchcard-plot/README.md

 - make sure that `/usr/local/bin` is in your `$PATH` environment variable.
 - invoke `git punchcard`

-If you want a different name, then simply invoke `git punchcard <another-name.png>`.
+If you want a different name, then simply invoke `git punchcard file=<another-name.png>`.
 The default width of a picture is 1100px.
-If you'd like to have a higher resolution, you can run `git punchcard <another-name.png> <new-width>`.
+If you'd like to have a higher resolution, you can run `git punchcard file=<another-name.png> width=<new-width>`.

-Please note that you *need* to specify a filename, if you need another resolution.
+If you would like to filter by a particular author then do so as follows. (all parameters are available) `git punchcard author=<authorname>`

 The image gets scaled automatically.

 LICENSE
 -------